RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 :::warning

-This function has been deprecated since the release of version 2.0 of our codrone_edu library.
+This function has been deprecated and will be removed in a future release.
 Please use get_angle_y().

 :::